 Actual Customer Service, What’s That?

-Still the issue remains if the problem exists how do we fix it and what do we to not let it get bad again?
-To answer that you would also have to ask why or how the issue took place in the first place? some managers reference the issue being too many of their subordinates, even themselves, end up being caught in the day-to-day and basically putting out fires.
+Still the issue remains if the problem exists how do we fix it and what do we do not let it get bad again?
+To answer that you would also have to ask why or how the issue took place in the first place? some managers reference the issue being too many of their subordinates, even themselves, end up being caught in the day-to-day and putting out fires.
 Which could lead to wonder who really has time to properly listen to the concerns of the customer and provide a resolution-based solution.

 Jameel Saqib